Steering Autoregressive Music Generation with Recursive Feature Machines: Introduction

 Recursive Feature Machines (RFMs) provide a powerful answer~\citep{radhakrishnan2023rfm, beaglehole2025xrfm, beaglehole2025universal}.
 By forming an Average Gradient Outer Product (AGOP) from lightweight task probes, RFMs yield a set of orthogonal, eigenvalue-ranked directions that capture the most salient axes of variation for a given concept within a model's representation space.
 These directions directly represent the model's principal axes of sensitivity to specific features.

-In this work, we introduce \ourmethod, a framework that adapts RFMs to steer a frozen \textsc{MusicGen}-Large model directly in its activation space.
-Our approach is twofold: first, we train extremely lightweight, layer-wise RFM probes on the \textsc{SynTheory} dataset ~\citep{wei2024syntheory} to extract these potent, concept-aligned directions.
+In this work, we introduce MusicRFM, the first framework that adapts RFMs for TTM generation by steering a frozen \textsc{MusicGen}-Large model directly in its activation space.
+Our approach is twofold: first, we train extremely lightweight, layer-wise RFM probes on the \textsc{SynTheory} dataset ~\citep{wei2024syntheory} to extract concept-aligned directions.
 Then, at inference time, we inject them into the model's residual stream via forward hooks, enabling real-time, fine-grained control over the generated output.
-To ensure that audio quality and fidelity is not sacrificed for steering controllability, we introduce layer-based methods that apply steering selectively across \textsc{MusicGen}'s 48 decoder blocks, using top-K selection or an exponential weighting scheme based on each layer’s probe performance.
-For dynamic control, we implement time-based schedules that modulate steering strength throughout the generation with functions like linear fades, sinusoidal patterns, and sparse, stochastic application. \ourmethod{} further supports multi-direction steering, allowing for simultaneous or staggered enforcement of multiple attributes, such as jointly controlling notes and tempos.
-This comprehensive approach to control proves highly effective: our primary analysis shows that steering can increase the classification accuracy of a target note from 0.23 to over 0.82, while CLAP score for text alignment remains within $\approx$0.02 of the unsteered baseline.
+We deploy this framework on a suite of novel music-theoretic controls, controlling for diverse concepts such as the presence of specific intervallic relationships, chord qualities, and scale modes.
+To ensure that audio quality and fidelity is not sacrificed for steering controllability, we introduce layer-based methods that apply steering selectively across the model’s 48 decoder blocks, using top-K selection or an exponential weighting scheme based on each layer’s probe performance.
+We also show that RFMs can be used to control the presence global attributes \emph{as a function of time}, using time-based schedules that modulate steering strength throughout the generation with functions like linear fades, sinusoidal patterns, and sparse, stochastic application.
+Furthermore, MusicRFM supports multi-direction steering, allowing for simultaneous or staggered enforcement of multiple attributes, such as jointly controlling notes and tempos.
+This comprehensive approach to control proves highly effective: our primary analysis shows that steering can increase the classification accuracy of a target note from 0.23 to over 0.82, while CLAP score for text alignment remains within $\approx$0.02 of the unsteered baseline---a highly favorable trade-off between control and fidelity.

-In brief, \ourmethod{} establishes a general and efficient framework for fine-grained, interpretable control in text-to-music generation, requiring only the lightweight training of small RFM probes, with no model finetuning or costly optimization at inference time.
-Its layer- and time-aware mechanisms, coupled with support for multi-direction steering, enable flexible and controllable modulation of attributes while preserving high audio fidelity.
+In brief, \ourmethod{} establishes an \textbf{efficient framework} for \textbf{fine-grained, interpretable control} in \textbf{text-to-music generation}, requiring only lightweight training of RFM probes, with no finetuning or costly optimization at inference time.
+Its layer- and time-aware mechanisms along with support for multi-direction steering, enable controllable modulation of audio while preserving high fidelity.